PalatinCoder/SquadIT/_pages/home.md

   overlay_image: header.jpg
   cta_label: "Try it!"
   cta_url: "http://squadit-service.jan-sl.de/"
 excerpt: "SquadIT let's you manage your squad easily from the web.
-Add your team mate, and invite them to have a drink with you!"
+Add your team mates, add your schedule, relax!"
 ---